Beginner's Guide to Skiing and Snowboarding

 Where do I store my personal belongings while I am skiing or riding?

 The Discovery Lodge, the Discovery Rental Center, and the Overlook Lodge offer a bag check.
-There are also open cubbies throughout the lodges that are free to use.
 For a better lodge experience for all of our guests, we do ask that you do not store belongings under or on the tables.

 Where do I go my first time?